JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 };
 ```

-The clearance test in that policy is not decoration.
+The clearance test in that policy is doing real work.
 Without it the permit fires for any principal
 at all, so an unrecognized clearance value would be allowed on the most sensitive datasets while
 still being denied on ordinary ones, which is the opposite of what anyone intends.
 A grant that
 turns on a property of the *resource* still has to say who it is for.